Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ##  Block Interval Seconds Sum

-**celestia_consensus_block_interval_seconds_sum**
+**cometbft_consensus_block_interval_seconds_sum**

-This metric represents the sum total of the time elapsed between consecutive blocks in the Celestia system, measured in seconds.
+This metric represents the sum total of the time elapsed between consecutive blocks in the Dymension system, measured in seconds.
 It provides a cumulative view of the time spent between the production of each pair of successive blocks.
 A higher value could indicate a slowdown in block production or longer intervals between blocks.

-Value: time between consecutive blocks in the Celestia system, measured in seconds
+Value: time between consecutive blocks in the Dymension system, measured in seconds

 ![image](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/daf51068-0f50-4a35-a6f4-f00921ae1e87)

 ##  Block Interval Seconds Count

-**celestia_consensus_block_interval_seconds_count**
+**cometbft_consensus_block_interval_seconds_count**

-Total number of times a time interval between blocks has been observed in the Celestia system.
+Total number of times a time interval between blocks has been observed in the Dymension system.
 It provides a measure of how often blocks are produced in the network.
 A higher count may indicate high block generation activity, while a low count may indicate block generation problems or long intervals between blocks.

-Value: total number of times a time interval between blocks has been observed in the Celestia system
+Value: total number of times a time interval between blocks has been observed in the Dymension system

 ![image](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/4da6a869-1fd1-4a23-a018-06b987c2ba59)

 ##  Mempool size

-**celestia_mempool_size**
+**cometbft_mempool_size**

 Shows how many transactions are currently pending confirmation in the mempool, i.e. how many transactions are waiting to be included in a block.